Inclement Weather? If Brighton Area Schools are closed, our evening classes are probably cancelled and every attempt will be made to reschedule.

 Training personal dogs since 1967.

-Agility field at our previous location.
-Pawformance Dog Sports!
-(PDS) agility started with the USDAA in 1992 and UKC, before AKC!
+Agility field at my previous group class location.
+"Pawformance" Sports!
+(PDS) agility started with the USDAA in 1992 and soon after UKC, before AKC!